katakurashohei/katakurashohei.github.io/index.md

 ![](/images/icon-rect.png){: .icon}

-### Shohei Katakura | 片 倉  翔 平
+### About Me
 I'm an interaction designer and Human Computer Interaction (HCI) researcher.
-I'm a Masters student at Graduate School of Advanced Mathematical Sciences, Meiji university.
+I'm a Masters student at Graduate School of Advanced Mathematical Sciences, Meiji university.<br>
 And I'm at [Keita Watanabe Lab](http://keita-lab.jp/).